 d.
-[1.
-For an employee other than a domestic worker, safe/sick] Safe/sick time as provided pursuant to this chapter shall begin to accrue at the commencement of employment or on the effective date of [this] the local law that created the right to such time, whichever is later. [and an] An employee shall be entitled to use safe/sick time [on the one hundred twentieth calendar day following commencement of his or her employment or on the one hundred twentieth calendar day following the effective date of this local law, whichever is later.
-After the one hundred twentieth calendar day of employment or after the one hundred twentieth calendar day of employment or after the one hundred twentieth calendar day is later, such employee may use safe/sick time] as it is accrued[.], except that employees of any employer of four or fewer employees that had a net income of one million dollars or more during the previous tax year may use paid safe/sick time as it is accrued amount of paid safe/sick time that exceeds forty hours per calendar year on or after January 1, 2021.
+1. Safe/sick time as provided pursuant to this chapter shall begin to accrue at the commencement of employment or on the effective date of the local law that created the right to such time, whichever is later.
+An employee shall be entitled to use safe/sick time as it is accrued, except that employees of any employer of four or fewer employees that had a net income of one million dollars or more during the previous tax year may use paid safe/sick time as it is accrued on or after January 1, 2021, and that employees of any employer of one hundred or more employees may use any accrued amount of paid safe/sick time that exceeds forty hours per calendar year on or after January 1, 2021.